horvathd/cern_fluka_wsl/README.md

 ## 4. Running simulations

-After starting *Ubuntu* you can launch Flair with the `falir` command, or you can run FLUKA from the command line.
+After starting *Ubuntu* you can launch Flair with the `flair` command, or you can run FLUKA from the command line.

 ## 5. Updating FLUKA and Flair